-- Amariah was the father of Ahitub.
+Amariah was the father of Ahitub.

-- 8 Ahitub was the father of Zadok.
+8 Ahitub was the father of Zadok.

-- Zadok was the father of Ahimaaz.
+Zadok was the father of Ahimaaz.

-- 9 Ahimaaz was the father of Azariah.
+9 Ahimaaz was the father of Azariah.

-- Azariah was the father of Johanan.

 7 Meraioth became the father of Amariah, and Amariah became the father of Ahitub.
 8 Ahitub became the father of Zadok, and Zadok became the father of Ahimaaz.
 9 Ahimaaz became the father of Azariah, and Azariah became the father of Johanan.